lmcai/PhyloHerb/botany2021_tutorial/README.md

 get_organelle_from_reads.py -1 $1 -2 $2 -o mito/$3 -R 50 -k 21,45,65,85,105 -P 1000000 -F embplant_mt

 ```
-*IMPORTANT*: Make sure you modify the above bash file to provide correct path to the data, request correct resources, etc (marked by "<>").
+*IMPORTANT*: Make sure you modify the above bash file to load correct environment, provide full path to the data, request correct resources, etc (marked by "<>").

 To submit the job, you can provide a tab-delimited text file [sample_sheet.tsv](/example/sample_sheet.tsv).
 The `sp_prefix` will be used throughout and  in the final phylogeny.
 ```